EdnessP/scripts/README.md

 # My Scripts
 This repository contains random scripts I've written at one point or another.
 I've written additional info in the header for some of them just for uploading them here.
-Most of them are written for QuickBMS, but there are a few Python (both regular and Noesis) scripts too.
+Most of them are written for QuickBMS, but there are a few Python (both regular and Noesis) scripts, and one GreaseMonkey script too.

 If any problems arise, contact Edness#2203 on Discord.